CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex03_Connect_Linux.md

    ![](../Media/l8e129.png)

-1. Select the Microsoft Sentinel Workspace you created in a previous lab.
+1. Select the **uniquenameDefender** microsoft Sentinel Workspace you created in a previous lab.

 ### Task 2: Connect a Linux Host using the Common Event Format connector